pavasnavaney/430/README.md

 ### Basic guidelines to operate programs.
 1. One-Time Pad
+- The Program consists of two files OneTimePad.java and StringGenerator.java.
+- The progams take in command line inputs for operation type(encrypt) and the message in case of encryption.
-- The progams take in command line inputs for operation type, message or cipher input, decryption key and modes.
+- The progams take in command line inputs for operation type(decrypt) , the secret key and the byte[] ciphertext.
-- The program **can be run without command line parameters if need be**.
-However in such cases, encryption and decryption is done in sequence within the same run of the program and runs on the default text message built into the program.
-If you want to feed in custom message, please do so using command line parameters.

-- All random strings generated are **true random strings** obtained from random.org's API.
+- All random strings generated(Secret Key in this case) are **true random strings** obtained from random.org's API.
 - Please note that random strings by the API are only of **max length 20**.
-So for the first program, **one time pad, please make sure the message length is <=20**
+So **please make sure the message length is <=20**

-- Only program 2 requires the 'mode' command line parameter, others just require the rest 3 params only.

 ### Command line parameters